JaideepGuntupalli/JaideepGuntupalli/README.md

 - 👋  Hi, I’m Jaideep Guntupalli.
 - 🏫  I am currently pursuing B.tech in Computer Science and Design at [IIIT Delhi](https://iiitd.ac.in).
 - 👀  I am a tech enthusiast & an open-source advocate.
-- 🥅  My Goal for the coming months is to contribute more to open source.
+- 🥅  My Goal for the next few months to try and contribute more to open source.
 - ⚡ Fun fact: I love cricket.

 ## 🤝 Connect with me: